build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 3. Configure the Certificate Authority to allow certificates to be issued to smart card users
 4. Request a certificate for your individual smart card user
 5. Verify the smart card is working with its certificate properly and test that the certificate can be verified with OCSP
-6. Register AD Connector with WorkSpaces, create a test Windows WorkSpace using WSP, import the WSP GPO template, and enable smart card redirection on WorkSpaces
+6. Register AD Connector with WorkSpaces, create a test Windows WorkSpace using WorkSpaces Streaming Protocol (WSP), import the WSP GPO template, and enable smart card redirection on WorkSpaces
 7. Configure the AD Connector to use smart card authentication
 8. Test pre-session smart card authentication on Windows WorkSpaces
 9. Test in-session smart card authentication on Windows WorkSpaces